slopezpereyra/puppy-adopter/README.md

 -- KNOWN BUGS --

-¡¡¡ PuppyAdopter runs, but does not download anything !!!
+# PuppyAdopter runs, but does'nt download anything!

-  Check that you've actually provided your list file with links.
+  Check that you've actually provided your list file (which you create when creating an environment) with links (see step 2 of instructions).
 Remember that's where PuppyAdopter gets directions!
 If you don't tell him where to go on your lists file, he'll go nowhere!
-  This can also be caused by the pressence of a link in your list file that requests captcha or displays adds and pop-ups.
+  This can also be caused by the pressence of a link in your list file that takes to a website that requests captcha or displays adds and pop-ups.
 You can not download from such websites with this program.

+# PuppyAdopter downloads unwanted images

+The biggest inconvinienc of this program is its lack of artificial intelligence at the time of choosing a random image to download from a web-site.
+Among the hundred of pictures of, let's say, landscapes an X website holds, there might be a few not precisely desired: logos, advertisements or simply an undercover monster-truck photograph no landscapes lover would want.
+The program does not know how to distinguish them; if in the random selection the chance falls on the monster-truck, or the logo, or any other undesired image, the program will download it anyway.

+This problem can be solved through machine learning.
+This is something I plan to learn and apply to the program.
+But, as you may see if check how much time there's between each edition of this repository, I don't have the time I need to do so now, since I am learning other computer languages and studying... well, things not related to Python or machine learning.